construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Repeated Overnight Losses That Cost Money and Time

 Lost tools stall projects for days or weeks.
 You can't frame without nail guns.
 You can't wire without copper.
 You can't operate equipment without fuel that was siphoned overnight.
-Each delay cascades — missed inspection windows, contract penalties, extended overhead costs.
+Each delay cascades: missed inspection windows, contract penalties, extended overhead costs.

 Repeated losses compound these impacts.
-After the third or fourth incident, you're not just replacing stolen items — you're managing crew morale problems, client frustration, and subcontractor delays that affect every aspect of the project.
+After the third or fourth incident, you're not just replacing stolen items.
+You're managing crew morale problems, client frustration, and subcontractor delays that affect every aspect of the project.

 Insurance Claims and Rising Premiums